-Employee benefit programs and the teams that deliver, manage and report on them have been thrust into the spotlight, with increased C-suite attention.
+Employee benefit programmes and the teams that deliver, manage and report on them have been thrust into the spotlight, with increased C-suite attention.
 The importance of providing a globally-consistent employee experience has also grown exponentially, accelerated by the pandemic.
 Wellbeing was unsurprisingly a key focus in terms of support and funding, and investment in employee benefits and technology increased across the board.
-However, organizations still have significant work to do when it comes to maximizing their use of data and analytics.
+However, organisations still have significant work to do when it comes to maximising their use of data and analytics.

 HR teams to focus on data analytics capabilities

-Most organizations made changes to their benefits in response to the pandemic, with more than 7 in 10 increasing spend overall.
+Most organisations made changes to their benefits in response to the pandemic, with more than 7 in 10 increasing spend overall.
 Yet with this increased cost, comes more scrutiny—88% of HR and benefits teams have seen more involvement from the C-suite.
-Our findings show employers struggled with utilizing data to prove how the changes they made impacted employees.
-A fifth of organizations aren’t using employee data at all in their reporting, and those who are face several key barriers:
+Our findings show employers struggled with utilising data to prove how the changes they made impacted employees.
+A fifth of organisations aren’t using employee data at all in their reporting, and those who are face several key barriers: